 Structure of a Molecular-Scale Circuit Component

-The BNL team has determined the molecular structure of an experimental, organic compound-based circuit component that is only a few nanometers (billionths of a meter) in dimension.
-Their work may help scientists understand how the structure of these components, known as “molecular electronic junctions,” relates to their performance and function.
-Moreover, in the longer term, this work may help incorporate these and other molecular-scale devices into a new generation of electronics-based technologies.
+UPTON, NY - At the U.S. Department of Energy's Brookhaven National Laboratory, researchers have determined the structure of an experimental, organic compound-based circuit component, called a "molecular electronic junction," that is only a few nanometers (billionths of a meter) in dimension.
+This study may help scientists understand how the structure of molecular junctions relates to their performance and function and, in the longer term, may help incorporate these and other molecular-scale devices into a new generation of remarkably small electronics-based technologies.

-“Molecular electronics is a very exciting developing field, since these extremely small circuits, based on organic molecules rather than metal, have a potentially greater circuit density than conventional silicon-based technology.
-This means that more circuits could fit on one circuit board, leading to electronic devices that are much smaller than those currently produced,” said one of the study’s lead scientists, Brookhaven physicist Julian Baumert (pictured on left in photo above).
-“We’re interested in the structure of the junction — how the molecules are oriented and packed together — because it is linked to the function and performance of the circuit.”
+"Molecular electronics is a very exciting developing field, since these extremely small circuits, based on organic molecules rather than metal, have a potentially greater circuit density than conventional silicon-based technology.
+This means that more circuits could fit on one circuit board, leading to electronic devices that are much smaller than those currently produced," said one of the study's lead scientists, Brookhaven physicist Julian Baumert.
+"We're interested in the structure of the junction - how the molecules are oriented and packed together - because it is linked to the function and performance of the circuit."